This article discusses the seven underrated but excellent cities for expats and nomads in 2023.

 With the whole world at your disposal, it doesn’t make sense to stay where you were born.

 All of these are wonderful cities in their own right, but at Nomad Capitalist, we like to find the underappreciated and the hidden gems of the world.
-When it comes to the place where we live, it’s no different.

 1. Seoul, South Korea